codebydom/elk-ftw/README.md

 ![image](./kibana-dash.png "Kibana Dashboard").
 ![image](./kibana-dash2.png "Kibana Dashboard with Map").

-21.)the Canvas is a quick view of the key metrics that the data is telling us, not as filterable as the Dashboard.
+21.)
+Kibana Canvas is a quick view of the key metrics that the data is telling us, not as filterable as the Dashboard, but still highly customizable.
 ![image](./kibana-canvas.png "Kibana Canvas").

 22.)
 Map is an interactive map of the location from where the website's visitors came from, you can also see how much data a certain area uses.
 You can also filter and set what parts of the map you want to drill down into.